Women-Specific Triathlon Bike Fitting - Unlocking Performance and Comfort

 While self-adjustment works for many issues, consider a professional fit if you:

-- Experience persistent pain despite adjustments
+- Experience persistent pain despite working through the adjustments above

-- Have significant anatomical asymmetries
+- Have significant anatomical asymmetries (leg length difference, scoliosis)

-- Want to maximize aerodynamic performance safely
+- Want to maximize aerodynamic performance safely with wind tunnel or aero testing

 Conclusion